One that often goes unnoticed (and wrongly so); it’s Sri Lanka.

 If you’re into your history, this is the best example of a fortified city built by Europeans in South East Asia (built by the Dutch in the 16th century!)

-Definitely worth a visit as the thick stone ramparts that were built to protect the good stored there are now surrounding the buildings and churces there…
+Definitely worth a visit as the thick stone ramparts that were built to protect the goods stored there are now surrounding the buildings and churces there…

 5- Ancient City of Polonnaruwa